peeviddy/ClubHop/README.md

 1. The app should launch after a few minutes.
 On the location request popup, tap "allow"
 2. The first screen is a Facebook login button.
 Upon successful login, ClubHop will ask Facebook for the events you have been invited to (excluding the ones you marked "can't go" or "ignore").
 It parses the JSON from the API call and initializes its own local copy of your events, then displays them on the map view. **If you don't have Facebook, this app is kinda pointless for you**

+We used to only be able to display events that the user marked 'attending', or 'maybe'.
+ClubHop now makes a second request to Facebook so the user can see events that they were invited to, but did not respond to yet.
+This functionality enables us to perhaps implement buttons that can allow a user to change their attending status directly from our app.

 <img src="http://i.imgur.com/VreEDMk.png" width="450px" />

 **Welcome to ClubHop!
 The app should now center in on your location and show you nearby events.**

 <img src="http://i.imgur.com/f9hrV1z.png" width="450px" />

 **NOTE** Events without locations will show up at (0, 0) off the coast of Ghana.
 Try to choose real locations when you make your events!

 **Feel free to scroll around and tap on events you would like to attend.**